cmd-johnson/atom-battery-status/README.md

 # Battery Status
-Mostly working in full-screen mode on my laptop, I sometimes loose track of the power level of the battery, so I created this little package to display the charge of the battery, as well as the charge-status in the status bar of Atom.
+Mostly working in full-screen mode on my laptop, I sometimes lose track of the power level of the battery, so I created this little package to display the charge of the battery, as well as the charge-status in the status bar of Atom.